Back-to-School: In-Store Trends, Supply Chain Risks, & Customer Retention

 Drewry’s World Container Index has dropped 3% to $5,551 USD per 40-ft container as rates continue to decline.
 The current rate is 47% below the pandemic peak but remains significantly higher than pre-pandemic levels.
 Some experts think shipping disruptions may stabilize rates in the near future.

-Are your logistics requirements being effectively addressed?
+Is your business prepared for the BFCM 2024 season?
 Let’s explore your eCommerce fulfillment strategies if you have a moment for a brief call.
 Our team of seasoned logistics professionals is prepared to evaluate your needs and formulate a customized plan to propel your business forward.

 author avatar